1923 FA Cup final: Half-time

-Due to the crowds that surrounded the pitch, the players were unable to reach the dressing rooms and instead remained on the pitch for five minutes before starting the second half.
+Due to the crowds, the players were unable to reach the dressing rooms and instead remained on the pitch for five minutes before starting the second half.

 Second half

 West Ham began the second half as the stronger team, and Vic Watson received the ball in a good goalscoring position but mis-hit his shot.
 Eight minutes into the second half, Bolton added a second goal in controversial circumstances.
 Outside-forward Ted Vizard played the ball into a central position and Jack Smith hit the ball past Hufton.
 West Ham's players claimed that the ball had not entered the goal but rebounded into play from the goalpost, but referee D. H. Asson overruled them, stating that in his view the ball had entered the goal but then rebounded off a spectator standing behind the goal.
 West Ham also claimed that Bolton had received an unfair advantage, as a Bolton fan at pitchside had kicked the ball towards Vizard, but Asson disregarded these claims as well and confirmed Bolton's second goal.

-At this point the crowd began to sense that Bolton would emerge victorious and many began heading towards the exits.
+At this point, the crowd began to sense that Bolton would emerge victorious and many began heading towards the exits.
 Neither team had any more serious chances to score, and the remainder of the match was largely a stalemate with little inspired play.
 Late in the game, West Ham captain George Kay attempted to persuade Asson to abandon the match, but Bolton captain Joe Smith reportedly replied "We're doing fine, ref, we'll play until dark to finish the match if necessary".
 The score remained 2–0 to Bolton until the final whistle.
-The King presented the FA Cup trophy to Joe Smith and then left the stadium to cheers from the crowd.
+The king presented the FA Cup trophy to Joe Smith and then left the stadium to cheers from the crowd.
 The players from both teams received gold commemorative medals.